uc-cdis/gen3-qa/suites/guppy/tier-access-exclude-sensitive-records-testPlan.md

 1. Guppy should have tiered access enabled (`tierAccessLevel: 'regular'`).
 2. The tiered access limit should be set to 1, so that we can count the number of records in unaccessible studies (`tierAccessLimit: 1`) without the counts being hidden because they are below the tierAccessLimit threshold.
-3. Guppy should have sensitive study exclusion enabled (`tierAccessExcludeSensitiveRecords: {filterField: 'sensitive'})`)
+3. Guppy should have sensitive study exclusion enabled (`tierAccessSensitiveRecordExclusionField: 'sensitive'})`)
 4. Guppy should be connected to an ES index `$indexName` that contains `N` records.
 Of those records, `N_unaccessible` records should be accessible to the test user.
 (Leaving `N_acessible` accessible records).
-Of the `N_unaccessible` records, `N_sensitive_unaccessible` records should be marked sensitive (the field specified in `tierAccessSensitiveStudyExclusionField` should be set to `"true"` in the ES index.)
+Of the `N_unaccessible` records, `N_sensitive_unaccessible` records should be marked sensitive (the field specified in `tierAccessSensitiveRecordExclusionField` should be set to `"true"` in the ES index.)

 ## Tests
 1.  __Accessible records__: POST `[guppyURL]/graphql` with body: